jholson1030/to-do-notepad/README.md

     - Have a button next to each note/task to edit them
     - Make the option to set a timer for certain tasks that are time sensitive
     - Save tasks to local storage
+    - Add the partyTime button (with music this time...)